Before starting your quest for the best diamond prices, be sure to understand the key components of a diamond price.

-Let's have look on the price variation comparing some 2 carats diamond prices and some 3 carats diamond prices.
+Let's have look on the price variation comparing some 2 carats diamond price and some 3 carats diamond price.
 In this diamond price chart, the same round diamond shape is used to better understand the price variation.
 The price of diamonds would be slightly different if we use another shape like an Emerald Cut Diamond.

 |3.00||K||SI2||Very Good||Round||$21,000.00||VS1 Clarity instead of SI2|